Engee documentation

 Yes

-# Tertiary number of turns — number of turns of the third winding
+# Third winding number of turns — number of turns of the third winding

 Details

-Number of turns of the third winding wire of the transformer.
+The number of turns of the wire of the third transformer winding.

 Dependencies

-To use this parameter, set parameter Number of windings value Three, Four, Five or Six.
+To use this parameter, set for the parameter Number of windings meaning Three, Four, Five or Six.

 Default value